mikemackintosh/mikemackintosh.github.io/_posts/2012-04-15-patching-mpm-itk-for-apache-222x.md

 Download the [Monolithic Patch](http://www.highonphp.com/downloads/apache2.2-mpm-itk-2.2.22.patch) [Here](http://www.highonphp.com/downloads/apache2.2-mpm-itk-2.2.22.patch)

 ### How To Use

-Follow the steps below to apply the patch.
+First, we need to `wget` the patch:

     // Enter directory with apache source files wget http://www.highonphp.com/downloads/apache2.2-mpm-itk-2.2.22.patch

+To patch the file, we are going to use the `patch` command:

     patch -p1

+Once patched, updated your configuration and restart Apache.